tkn777/retentions/README.md

 | `-y, --years <int>` | Keep one file per year from the last N years |
 | `-l, --last <int>` | Always keep the N most recently modified files |

-⚠️ At least one retention option has to be specified\
+💡 Every retention option can be combined with any (or all) others\
-&nbsp;
+⚠️ At least one retention option has to be specified &nbsp;

 | Behavior options | Description |